MaxMelching/gw-signal-tools/README.md

 pip install -e .
 ```

-to install it as a Pythong package.
+to install it as a Python package.
 This syntax is convenient because it
 allows to install options via

 ```shell